 .
 The SIPSP includes a specific section on Responsible Investment, which states our policy, standards and procedures as they relate to responsible investment.
 It defines RI activities and embeds the RI Framework as the process for implementation.
 The RI Framework

 is also available on our website.

 By law, the Fund is required to develop ethical and voting policies and procedures which are incorporated into its Responsible Investment (RI) Framework.
-The Fund has an investment belief that responsible investors must have concern to environmental, social and governance (ESG) factors because they are material to long term returns.
+The Fund has an investment belief that environmental, social and governance considerations, including climate change, are fundamental to long-term risk and return.
 The RI Framework includes ESG integration into investment analysis and due diligence, manager selection and monitoring, engagement, voting, exclusions and implementation of our Climate Change Investment Strategy.
 It also includes a commitment to positive investment which we define as investments which provide a financial return as well as a social or environmental benefit.